Center of Excellence in Neurosciences

-The Center of Excellence in Neurosciences is a group of scientists and faculty specializing in genetics, etiology, psychiatric disorders, genetics of eye diseases, optic trauma, and genetic development of the nervous system.
+The Center of Excellence in Neurosciences (COEN) is composed of a group of scientists and faculty specializing in genetics, etiology, psychiatric disorders, genetics of eye diseases, optic trauma, and genetic development of the nervous system.
 To this end, Center research staff is further developing a population cohort bio-bank that will allow for the generation of population-based samples for research that is unique in the nation.
 These can be used to inform studies in neurologic and psychiatric illnesses, cancer, diabetes and other illnesses, but also, through NIH-funded data sharing agreements, can be used to increase the statistical power for minority populations in genome-wide association studies, which are currently unable to address many questions in medically underserved Hispanic minority patients.
 Complementing these activities is the development of a special senses program in genetic diseases of the eye and in optic nerve trauma.

 Dr. Ruth Perez and her team were featured in an article on www.elpasoinc.com.
 The article Want to buy/sell an invention?